Day Fifteen on the Central Route of the Camino Portugués ~ Sé do Porto to Vairão (Vilarinho), 25.2 Km (15.66 Miles)

 Wisteria on the Road to Tresval on day fifteen on the Central Route of the Portuguese WayWisteria on the Road to Tresval

-And then, just after leaving Tresval, the town sign of Vairão appeared at about 23.8 kilometers total.
+And then, just after leaving Tresval, enter the town of Vairão at about 23.8 kilometers total.
 Just a little longer for today.

-About 200 meters after the sign, the Camino bends to the right and passes the town cross, below.
+About 200 meters later, pass a large park on your left with picnic benches, (you can see the park ahead in the photo above), where the Camino now bends to the right and passes the town cross, below.

 Turn Right at Town Cross on day fifteen on the Central Route of the Portuguese WayTurn Right at Town Cross